Protecting your name and reputation from the multitude of claims faced by today's professionals.

 Heyl Royster also has a long history of representing attorneys before the Attorney Registration and Disciplinary Commission of the Illinois Supreme Court.
 Our approach is simple; we treat every one of these matters as the most important matter we will ever handle.
 For more than six decades, the firm has defended attorneys in many significant matters, from service of process to final remand, resulting in Illinois Supreme Court decisions beneficially affecting the climate for practicing law in cases such as Cripe v.
 Leiter, 175 Ill.
 2d 525 (1997), McLane v.
 Russell, 131 Ill.
 2d 509 (1989), and York v.
 Stiefel, 99 Ill.
 2d 312 (1983).

-Accountant and Realtor Malpractice Litigation
+Realtor Malpractice Litigation